 All staff will ensure children with SEND are included in school activities as far as is reasonably practical.

-The ‘responsible person’ for SEND is Anthony Carmel (Head Teacher) and in his absence, the Deputy Head, Lucy Walker-Collins.
-The person co-ordinating the day to day provision of education for pupils with SEND is Coelina Carter.
-The SEND Governor is Lucy Kilkenny.
+The ‘responsible person’ for SEND is Annabel Le Moine (Deputy Headteacher) and in her absence, the Headteacher, Anthony Carmel.
+The person co-ordinating the day to day provision of education for pupils with SEND is Annabel Le Moine.
+The SEND Governor is Kerry Dignan.

 Children have special educational needs if they have a learning difficulty which requires special educational provision to be made for them.